ailtu/SorteiaRapido/README.md

 > receives a limit number, to be drawn "up to that number". that is, if the user types 20, a number between 1 to 20 will be drawn.

-## status do desenvolvimento: development status:
+# Status do desenvolvimento: Development status:
 - in construction ⏳

 # Tem Licença?
 Have License?